 Journaling: bullet labeling supplying only the basic information such as who, what, when and where Ex.

 Jessica, 10, first year of 4-H, showing her cat Tiger.

-Keep in mind that the main focus is preservation and not how many stickers or fancy papers you use on your page.
-Let your pictures and memorabilia be the main focus.
+Keep in mind that the focus is preservation and not how many stickers or fancy papers you use on your page.
+Let your pictures and memorabilia focus.